ivoronin/wch/README.md

 ## Overview

 wch runs a command periodically and displays the output in a scrollable terminal UI.
 Changed lines are highlighted using character-level diff, making it easy to spot what changed between executions.
-Optionally triggers desktop notifications when output changes.

 ## Features

 - Character-level diff highlighting between executions
-- Desktop notifications on output change (via terminal bell)
+- Terminal notifications on output change (OSC 9, supported by iTerm2 and others)
 - Vim-style navigation (hjkl, g/G, pgup/pgdown)
 - Pause/resume execution
 - Toggleable status bar and diff highlighting